diriano/labbces/content/post/10-02-2025-SangerPrize_BRE/index.md

 projects: []
 ---

-# Beatriz Estevam selected for the SAnger Prize, UK
+# Beatriz Estevam selected for the Sanger Prize, UK

 We are delighted to announce that [Beatriz Rodrigues Estevam](/author/beatriz-rodrigues-estevam/), an undergraduate student from our research group, has been awarded the [Sanger Prize](https://www.sanger.ac.uk/about/study/the-sanger-prize/), a highly competitive distinction that provides students from low- to upper-middle-income countries with a three-month research internship at the Wellcome Trust Sanger Institute in Cambridge, UK.
 Beatriz, who has been part of our team since 2020, will undertake her research at the Sanger Institute in the second semester of 2025.